zorgnax/libtap/README.md

 DESCRIPTION
 ===========

 tap is an easy to read and easy to write way of creating tests for your software.
 This library creates functions that can be used to generate it for your C programs.
+It is implemented using macros that include file and line info automatically, and makes it so that the format message of each test is optional.
 It is mostly based on the Test::More Perl module.

 INSTALL
 =======